 What are dark patterns?

-If so, you most likely have been victimized by a dark pattern — “a user interface designed or manipulated with the substantial effect of subverting or impairing user autonomy, decision-making, or choice,” according to the California Consumer Privacy Act's most current definition.
+If so, you most likely have been victimized by a dark pattern — “a user interface designed or manipulated with the substantial effect of subverting or impairing user autonomy, decision-making, or choice,” according to the most current definition from the California Consumer Privacy Act (CCPA).[1]

-In 2010, the U.K.-based UX specialist Harry Brignull created the term dark pattern to describe various types of deceptive designer practices that use tricky language and architecture to create an easy path for users to do what a company wants and a significantly more difficult route to do what isn't in the companies best interests.
+In 2010, the U.K.-based UX specialist Harry Brignull created the term "dark pattern" to describe various types of deceptive design practices that use tricky language and architecture to create an easy path for users to do what a company wants — and a significantly more difficult route to do what isn't in the company's best interests.

-Today, companies (looking at you Google, Facebook, Amazon, and LinkedIn) desperately want your data — and will do almost anything to get it.
-Many use default settings to automatically collect as much information as possible and make manually changing your privacy selections as unclear and complicated a process as they can.
+Today, companies (looking at you, Google, Facebook, Amazon, and LinkedIn) desperately want your data — and will do almost anything to get it.
+Many use default settings to automatically collect as much information as possible, making it unclear and complicated to change your privacy selections manually.

 Company websites also often use flowery language to frame how sharing your information benefits you and even go so far as to warn about how disabling cookies (embedded devices used to collect personal data and track browsing history) will lessen your user experience.